Beacons Lodge (BEACO)

 With 5 bedrooms comfortably sleeping 10 people, what better way to enjoy the Brecon Beacons than by bringing the whole family and relaxing at Beacons Lodge with its glorious panoramic views.

 This could be a perfect venue for a small intimate wedding for up to 30 guests with the family staying in the house.
-Caters can be arranged on discussion with the owners.
+Catering can be arranged on discussion with the owners.

-Just 2 miles outside of Brecon you are be right in the heart of the National Park with a never-ending changing landscape of the mountains and plenty of places to visit and wonderful walks close by.
+Just 2 miles from Brecon you are be right in the heart of the National Park with plenty of places to visit and wonderful walks close by . an ever changing landscape of dramatic mountains

 Sleeps 10 - 1 Twin Room, 3 Double Rooms, 1 King-Size Room